Who Will Be The Next Permanent Manager of Tottenham?

 |Nuno Espirito Santo||5/1|

-Maurizio Sarri is the bookmakers’ favourite to get the job, followed by Wolves boss Nuno Espirito Santo – although his side’s 4-0 thumping at home to West Ham on Sunday will not have done his chances any favours.
+Maurizio Sarri is the best betting sites’ favourite to get the job, followed by Wolves boss Nuno Espirito Santo – although his side’s 4-0 thumping at home to West Ham on Sunday will not have done his chances any favours.

 In his post-match interview following the 1-0 defeat to Man City at Wembley, Mason claimed Tottenham were years away from competing for trophies at the same rate as City, who have now won the League Cup four times in a row.